le mans banner

 The ultimate endurance race for men, machines, and tyres

 The Le Mans 24 Hours is the world's most famous and prestigious automobile race.
-Organised for the first time in 1923, it is celebrating its centenary in 2023.
+Organised for the first time in 1923.
 Michelin won the inaugural event in association with the French vehicle manufacturer Chenard & Walcker.
 The beginning of a long success story for MICHELIN tyres.
 Organised by the ACO (Automobile Club de l’Ouest), it is a round of the FIA World Endurance Championship.
 It is the longest race of the series and takes place around the calendar's longest and fastest circuit (length: 13.626km / average speed: 240kph).

 Join Allan McNISH to discover the secrets behind MICHELIN's Le Mans-winning tyres